usgs/hazdev-template/README.md

     ```
     <link href="https://fonts.googleapis.com/css?family=Roboto:300,400,500,700,400italic|Roboto+Mono:400|Merriweather:400,400italic,700|Material+Icons" rel="stylesheet">
     ```
 1. Use the normal TITLE, NAVIGATION, SITE_SITENAV, SITE_COMMONNAV template variables to configure your template.
-The `NAVIGATION` variable will accept an `href` or a `routerLink` parameter for configuring a navigation item.
+The `NAVIGATION` variable will accept an `navHrefLink` or a `navRouterLink` parameter for configuring a navigation item.
     ```
     NAVIGATION = [
       {
-        header: {href: '/example/', display: 'Example'},
+        header: {navHrefLink: '/example/', display: 'Example'},
         links: [
-          {href: '/example/about.php', display: 'About'},
+          {navHrefLink: '/example/about.php', display: 'About'},
-          {href: '/example/contact.php', display: 'Contact'},
+          {navHrefLink: '/example/contact.php', display: 'Contact'},
-          {routerLink: '/example/router/link', display: 'Working Router Link'}
+          {navRouterLink: '/example/router/link', display: 'Working Router Link'}
         ]
       },
-      {href: '/map', display: 'Map'}
+      {navHrefLink: '/map', display: 'Map'}
     ];
     ```
 1. Wrap your application with the `app-hazdev-template` component that was imported with the `HazdevTemplate`.